Sunday, April 27, 2025

 Her accompanist is played by Lucus Allerton, who is not only a superb pianist, but also gives a sharp character sketch of a stiffly formal young performer of the time.
 There is a hilarious moment in the show where his over-enthusiastic accompanying is quickly squashed by the demanding diva.

-Director, Tony Turner, has ensured that the show moves at the right pace with a good balance between songs and dialogue.
+The directors ensured that the show moves at the right pace with a good balance between songs and dialogue.

 Anna Bishop may be a diva of the past, but this show brings her to life, giving her the opportunity to entertain once more.